 Job boards don’t stick around long unless they are doing something right.
 Case in point is JobsInTheUS.com a local job network based in Maine.
 They’ve been around for 18+ years and are still going strong.
-I caught up with their new General Manager for a quick Q&A. They are also our newest sponsor.
+I caught up with their new General Manager for a quick Q&A.

 Who is JobsInTheUS?